 » Getting started «

-Though compiling Java programs using the javac tool may seem fine enough now, it has its limitations.
-Compiling, building and archiving an entire application becomes quite tedious.
-Build tools to the rescue.
+Though compiling Java programs using the javac tool or an IDE may seem fine enough now, it has its limitations.
+Compiling, building and deploying an entire application using repetitive commands becomes quite tedious.
+Build tools to the rescue!
 It is a good thing to have the knowledge of at least one of the build tools under your belt if you want to work with Java in a professional setting.
 There are a lot of open source build tools out there, Ant and Maven being well known among them.
 Which build system to use is a personal / project choice though Ant is a good one for beginners.

-As those who don't mind writing their build scripts in a scripting language rather than the verbose XML, Gradle looks promising and innovative.
-For those who are conversant with Ruby, you might find Raven interesting.
-Google for 'ant tutorial' and you will surely find something to get you started (that is if you are using Ant).
+As those who don't mind writing their build scripts in a scripting language rather than the verbose XML, Gradle looks promising and has a decent userbase.

 » Unit Testing «